 In the North of France, not far from the Belgian border, the town of Béthune hosts one of the most beautiful Christmas markets in the Hauts-de-France region.
 Bethune is a short distance from England via the Eurotunnel or cross-Channel ferries.
 In fact, a British magazine recently began its article entitled “10 things to visit in Read more…

-Ideally situated on the forecourt of the famous cathedral, the Reims Christmas market has become over the years a significant event in Reims.
+Ideally situated on the forecourt of the famous cathedral, the Reims Christmas market has become a significant event in the Champagne over the years.
 Its 140 stalls attract more than 1.5 million visitors annually, making it one of France’s most famous Christmas events.
-Organised by “Les Vitrines de Reims“, the trading association of the city, the Read more…
+Organised by “Les Vitrines de Reims,” the city’s trading association, the Reims Christmas market Read more…

 The Ferris Wheel at Place de la Concorde